TAN: Tax Deduction and Collection Account Number

 What is the meaning of TAN?

-Who is required to apply for TAN?
+Who are eligible to apply for the TAN?

 How to apply for TAN?

 When it comes to the TAN application, the user normally gets confused about many things, such as What is the procedure?
 What documents are required?
 Can a TAN application form be filled out online?
 What are the charges?
 Etc. Let us answer these queries of yours.

 There are two modes for applying for TAN: online and offline.